 Beer, Barbecue, and Short Ribs are a match made in heaven.
-And, that’s just what I am bringing to you this week.
+And, that's just what I am bringing to you this week.
 Sweet, smoky & tender BBQ Short Ribs served on tacos with a refreshing cucumber-orange salsa.
-The magic ingredient that gives these short ribs an intense flavor is our Southern Spicy Orange BBQ Sauce produced by Taste Weavers.
+The magic ingredient that gives these short ribs an intense flavor is Smoky Orange BBQ Sauce.

 In her recipe, Natalie cooked every ingredient from scratch, even the BBQ sauce.
 When I saw her recipe, I said I couldn’t find a better recipe to use with my already made BBQ Sauce.
 I kept almost all of the ingredients and steps for the marinade and braising process.